 'Well, have you asked the Lord's forgiveness for the mistakes you've made?"

 "Oh, yes!" she exclaimed.
 "You don't know how many times I've wept before the Lord!
 I know I was wrong, and I've truly repented."

-"And you know that you're saved, that you're a child of God through faith in Christ?"
+"And you know that you're a child of God through faith in Christ?"